 PhD students in SLC should prioritize 600-level seminar courses in their respective areas in SLC and take them when they are offered.
 However, relevant 500-level courses will also be allowed on the Plan of Study and, at present, there is no minimum or maximum number of either 500- or 600-level courses for the Plan of Study.

-No courses for which the student earns the grade of "C+”, “C”, or “C-" or below may be included on the Plan of Study to count toward the PhD degree.
+No courses for which the student earns the grade of "C+” or below may be included on the Plan of Study to count toward the PhD degree.

 Any request to change the PhD program area should be submitted in writing by the student before the scheduling of Qualifying Exams.
 The request should be endorsed by the Head, the Director of the new program, and the student’s current dissertation director/mentor.
 Funding, if available, will be at the discretion of the Director or Chair of the new program.
 Any remaining funding the student has already been awarded may be continued, pending approval of the Head.
 Extension of funding is not guaranteed and will be considered on a case-by-case basis by the Graduate Studies Committee.